Computer Sciences

 Test ID Test scenario Test steps Test data Expected Results Actual Results Pass/Fail

-TC-1 Test the working of login module.
-Testing module by entering user username and password.
+TC-1 Test the working of the login module.
+The testing module is done by entering the user username and password.
 Run the Program

-The program will show user Login and Sign up options.
+The program will show the user Login and Sign-up options.

-To login the system, a user should press 1.
+To log into the system, a user should press 1.

 Choice=1